CPR Memphis Tennessee

 Get the Best CPR Class in Memphis Today!

-Most people with muscular dystrophy have problems breathing, swallowing, and can cause their limbs to remain in a fixed position.
+Most people with muscular dystrophy have problems breathing, and swallowing, and can cause their limbs to remain in a fixed position.
 Depending on the form of the MD, an individual can live a normal life span with mild symptoms, while others may live a shorter life with very painful symptoms.
 Other symptoms of MD might include speech problems, intellectual ability, baldness in men and women, drooling, and so forth depending on the type of MD.

 There is no cure for MD, because it is caused from genetics.
 However, medications and therapy can help slow down the progression of the disease.
 A genetic disease is typically more difficult to treat because it can be passed to children.
 Boys are more likely to develop the disease while girls are typically the carriers.
 Although there is no cure for MD, the goal of therapy is to control symptoms; physical therapy can help the patient maintain muscle strength.
 MD can be prevented if taking the right steps to get tested for the disease before planning on birth.
 Women may carry no symptoms but can still be a carrier of the disease.
 Genetic counseling should be taken if a family has a medical history of MD.

 MD affects more than a million Americans.
 A person with MD has to live a different form of life than anyone else due to the impact it has on an individual’s physical and sometimes mental ability.
 Symptoms vary depending of the form of MD.
 While, there is no specific treatment for MD, quality of life can be maintained through cognitive and physical treatment.
-The MDA, also known as the muscular dystrophy association, is a healthy agency that promotes voluntary assistance nationally to individuals diagnosed with MD.
+The MDA, also known as the Muscular Dystrophy Association, is a healthy agency that promotes voluntary assistance nationally to individuals diagnosed with MD.
 MDA is a nonprofit health organization that partakes in medical research seeking causes and treatment for MD.

 Call Us Now